Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: Ah, Valkyrie!
 Great to see you, Angry Girl.

-VALKYRIE: [Noticing Bruce's change of appearance] I think I liked you better either of the
+VALKYRIE: [Noticing Bruce's change of appearance] I think I liked you better either of the o